 Training staff and team to understand asbestos management and risks

 Training needs analysis identifies different categories of employees based on their roles and responsibilities and proposes suitable training courses that meet their needs.
-Tailored training aids and courses improve delegate participation and understanding in the context of existing site procedures that they are already accustomed to.
+Tailored asbestos awareness training aids and courses improve delegate participation and understanding in the context of existing site procedures that they are already accustomed to.

-The range of topics covered includes surveying, analytical, remediation and consultancy, and a comprehensive understanding of the control of asbestos regulations 2012, HSE guidance and associated legislation.
+The range of topics covered includes surveying, analytical, remediation and consultancy, and a comprehensive understanding of the Control of Asbestos Regulations 2012, HSE guidance and associated legislation.

-• discuss the hazards associated with working with or near asbestos-containing materials (ACMs), including the effect on health
+- discuss the hazards associated with working with or near asbestos-containing materials (ACMs), including the effect on health

-• understand the legal requirements including the duty to manage asbestos
+- understand the legal requirements including the duty to manage asbestos

-• apply a plan to work through the logical steps to comply with legislation
+- apply a plan to work through the logical steps to comply with legislation

-• develop an appropriate asbestos management plan using practical examples
+- develop an appropriate asbestos management plan using practical examples

-• identify where to obtain further guidance and assistance
+- identify where to obtain further guidance and assistance

 Communicate effectively